Wenlin-Chen/ADKF-IFT/README.md

 </script>
 -->

+# Disclaimer

+This codebase is built upon a fork from [this publicly available GitHub repository from Microsoft Research (FS-Mol)](https://github.com/microsoft/FS-Mol).
+The README file, license, etc are copied from there.
+We implement ADKF-IFT (which is called ADKT in this repo), DKT and CNP.
+We also implement regression on FS-Mol tasks for all models in this repo.

 # FS-Mol: A Few-Shot Learning Dataset of Molecules

 This repository contains data and code for FS-Mol: A Few-Shot Learning Dataset of Molecules.